Listen to it! Watch it! Enjoy the modernism of Maekawa architecture at the prefectural concert hall

 The cheerful and open foyer feels like the Maekawa architecture.

 The orderly and solitary pillars are made of concrete but have some elegance and are elegant.
-If you look closely, there is a grain, but this is because the concrete made by hand is poured into a frame made of wooden boards.
+If you look closely, the grain is attached, but this is because it is made by pouring concrete kneaded by hand into a frame made of wooden boards.
 From now on, it is a super-analog construction method, but concrete in this era seems to be much stronger and more beautiful than today.

-The floor is called “Terazo”, which is also a handmade construction method, but after 65 years, it does not feel any deterioration.
+The floor is called “Terazo”, which is also a handmade construction method, but it has not been degraded after 65 years.

 Although the music hall has been renovated beautifully over the past year and two months since last year, the concept of this time is “return to the figure 65 years ago”.
 So the lighting fixtures are still as they were.
 However, since the light source has been changed to LED, environmental consideration is negligible.